mashiike/cflog2otel/README.md

 If set boundaries `[0.0, 0.5, 1.0, 2.5, 5.0]` means histogram buckets are `(-inf, 0.0], (0.0, 0.5], (0.5, 1.0], (1.0, 2.5], (2.5, 5.0], (5.0, +inf)`.
 If `no_min_max` is true, the not  calculate the histogram of the minimum and maximum values.

+### Example of Mackerel Labeled Metrics

+see [lambda/mackerel](./lambda/mackerel) dir for more details.

+include terraform code and [lambroll](https://github.com/fujiwara/lambroll) configuration.

 ## License

 This project is licensed under the MIT License.